-The importance of carbohydrates lies in their role in energy production and muscle recovery, whether you are planning to cut or bulk your carb intake is going to play a crucial role in reaching your desired goals.
+The importance of carbohydrates lies in its role in energy production and muscle recovery; whether you are planning to cut or bulk, planning your carbs right is going to play a crucial role in reaching your desired goals.

-When it comes to muscle building, most of the people are talking about protein intake only.
-Even the internet is flooded with articles praising the role of protein in greater gains and not many are really talking about the role of carbohydrate.
+When it comes to muscle building, most of the people are concerned about protein intake, and very few are talking about carbs while cutting phase.
+Even the internet is flooded with articles praising the role of protein for greater gains and not many are really talking about the role of carbs after a workout.

 Frankly speaking, no matter, whether you are planning for cutting or bulking there is no “one nutrition plan that fits all”, your nutrition plan will vary on your body type and goals.
 “Universal macro ratio” is a lie, and I am not going to confuse you by providing another macro ratio but I am going to talk about the fundamentals of post-workout carbs while cutting phase.